New AtlanticistNov 15, 2023

 Primer on hypersonic weapons in the Indo-Pacific region

 By John T. Watts, Christian Trotti, and Mark J. Massa

 Hypersonic weapons are nearing maturation, but debates about their military relevance are often defined solely by technology.
 This primer situates hypersonic weapons within the regional context of the Indo-Pacific to provide a foundation for strategic analysis.

 John T. Watts is a nonresident senior fellow in the Forward Defense practice of the Atlantic Council’s Scowcroft Center for Strategy and Security and a strategic partnership manager at Zignal Labs.

 Previously, Watts has been a partner at a defense technology consulting firm and head of consulting at a boutique strategy consulting firm.
 In those roles, he has advised start-up technology firms; US and international federal, state, and local governments; international organizations; and large corporate firms.
 Prior to moving to the United States, Watts was a staff officer at the Australian Department of Defence, working in a variety of strategic planning, implementation, evaluation, and management roles.
-His primary focus was organizational capacity building, the development and implementation of strategic guidance and military preparedness.
-Watts also spent more than a dozen years in the Australian Army Reserves, where he held command, training, officer development, and emergency management positions.
+Watts also spent more than a dozen years in the Australian Army Reserves, where he held command, training, officer-development, and emergency-management positions.
 His most recent position was as a liaison officer with the Virginia National Guard.

 Watts holds a Master of International Law from the Australian National University and Honours of Arts in international studies from the University of Adelaide, Australia.